 Arianna Guerra is a licensed Speech Language Pathology Assistant.
 Arianna has worked for Babel Therapy since May of 2017.
 She obtained her Bachelors of Science degree in Communication Sciences and Disorders from Texas A&M International University in Laredo, Texas.
 While studying at TAMIU, she was a member of the National Student Speech Language Hearing Association which allowed her to volunteer in local Special Olympic Events and attend ASHA conferences.

 Arianna has worked in the past two years with a pediatric clinic where she was able to provide speech services to those in need.
 Arianna is one of our bilingual therapist.
 She can fluently write, read, and speak in Spanish.
 Arianna is originally from a small town next to the Mexican border, where she grew up with both languages.

 She currently lives in Houston, Texas where she enjoys spending time with friends and family.

-Uniqeka Fullerton is a licensed Speech Language Pathologist assistant.
+Uniqeka Fullerton is a licensed Speech Language Pathologist Assistant.
+She has been working with Babel Therapy since June of 2015.
 She obtained her Bachelors of Science degree in Sociology from the University of Houston Downtown where she earned and maintained a place on the Dean’s List.
 Her undergraduate studies equipped her with an in depth understanding of diverse populations.
 Uniqeka has a passion for helping others and realized how the ability to communicate effectively impacts the quality of life.
 This realization led to her decision to further her studies within the field of speech language pathology.